mailchimp/content-style-guide/02-voice-and-tone.html.md

 MailChimp’s tone is usually informal, but it’s always more important to be clear than entertaining.
 When you’re writing, consider the reader’s state of mind.
 Are they relieved to be finished with a campaign?
 Are they confused and seeking our help on Twitter?
 Are they open and curious about a post on our blog?
 Once you have an idea of their emotional state, you can adjust your tone accordingly.

 MailChimp has a sense of humor, so feel free to be funny when it’s appropriate and when it comes naturally to you.
 But don’t strain to make a joke—forced humor can be worse than none at all.
 If you’re unsure, keep a straight face.
-To learn more about how we adapt our tone for different situations and see some examples, check out our [Voice and Tone guide](http://voiceandtone.com/).

 ### Style tips